-Brin is also pleased with a California law that allows the company's driverless cars to be street legal.
+Brin was also pleased with a California law that allows the company’s driverless cars to be street legal.

-"These vehicles have the potential to avoid accidents -- we can save lives, create jobs, and reduce congestion," said Brin.
-"Self-driving cars can transform lives and communities -- providing transportation to those not currently served, increasing safety on the road, reducing or eliminating congestion, and turning parking into parkland."
+“These vehicles have the potential to avoid accidents — we can save lives, create jobs, and reduce congestion,” said Brin, according to the Los Angeles Times.
+“Self-driving cars can transform lives and communities — providing transportation to those not currently served, increasing safety on the road, reducing or eliminating congestion, and turning parking into parkland.”

-Outer space is not even out of Brin's reach.
+Not even outer space is out of his reach.
 In 2008, he invested $4.5 million in Space Adventures, a Virginia-based space tourism company in return for a seat on a future Russian Soyuz flight to the International Space Station.
-He hasn't gone yet, but he won't have trouble paying for the rest of the trip, which carries an astounding price tag of $20 million.
-With a fortune that's been estimated at $20 billion or more, Brin does have plenty of money to fly.
+He hasn’t gone yet, but he won’t have trouble paying for the rest of the trip, which carries an astounding price tag of $20 million.
+With a fortune that’s been estimated at $20 billion or more, Brin does have plenty of money to fly.

 But before that happens, he and Page are working through Google.org on the world’s energy and climate problems.
 They also co-own customized Boeing 767-200 and Dornier Alpha jets, which have scientific equipment installed by NASA that allows experimental data to be captured during flight.

 Google readily admits Brin and Page want “to solve really big problems using technology.”

 But don’t expect Brin to back away from the original search engine he and Page created anytime soon, as every purchase and innovation ties right back in to Google and its advertising, which appears free on millions of website all over the world.